-For most, the goal after high school is to secure a job that will provide income and serve as the starting point for a career.
-Some enter the workforce immediately after high school, while others continue their education in college or pursue a credential.
+For many people, the goal after high school is to secure a job that will provide income and serve as the starting point for a career.
+Some people enter the workforce immediately after high school, while others continue their education in college or pursue a credential.
 Many people continue their education and work at the same time.
-However, too many residents in this region are falling behind on that journey and finding themselves without the skills or training needed to secure and maintain a job.

-While there are many routes to take, the goal is the same.
-Without a stable job and sustainable income, residents will struggle to maintain financial stability and provide a safe and healthy living environment for themselves and their families.
+While there are many routes to take, the goal is the same: to secure a stable job with a sustainable income.
+We believe everyone should have the ability to find employment with a living wage- critical components to maintaining financial stability and providing a safe and healthy living environment for families.